Techtonica/curriculum/projects/eventonica-project.md

       $ createdb -h localhost -U postgres eventonica
       ```
       It should prompt for the password you entered in Step 1.

+      If you're using a Mac and already had PostgreSQL installed, you may run into this error:
+      ```
+      FATAL:  role "postgres" does not exist
+      ```
+      Running the command `createuser -s postgres` once should fix it.
     - And finally create a user account (`eventonica`) that will be used to
       access this database:
       ```